Skip to main content

 Overseas Studies

 Students specializing in French and Francophone studies are encouraged to study abroad for a summer or a semester.
 Students regularly participate in UF Programs in Paris or UF-approved study-abroad programs in other regions of France or in the Francophone world.
 Students also can consider the opportunities offered with UF's reciprocal exchange agreements with Rennes II and Sciences Po.
-Students in approved overseas study programs can earn up to 15 credits beyond the 120 credits required for graduation.
 Refer to UF International Center information and contact a department advisor.

 More Info